Victoria’s council still needs to learn lessons for its next big project.

 Lest we forget, when council approved replacing the bridge in April 2009, the discussed cost was $40 million; when the budget jumped to $63 million a month later, nobody on council opposed it because they assumed most of the cost would be covered by federal-provincial stimulus money.
 The City then raced to make the project look “shovel-ready” to impress Ottawa (including holding the infamous “Pick One!” design contest).
 When John Baird showed up with $21 million a few months later, council abandoned any thought of fixing the old bridge (then-estimated cost: $25 million), and focused on getting voters’ approval to borrow the rest, instead of asking questions about the unique machine it was building.

-Now similar things are happening with the pool—which Stantec said in 2014 could be refurbished for $6.2 million—suggesting that early lessons from the bridge haven’t been learned.
+Now similar things are happening with the pool — which Stantec said could be refurbished for $6.2 million (see Option 2 in their January 2015 report) — suggesting that early lessons from the bridge haven’t been learned.
 Staff prefer new assets to fixing old ones.
 Federal approval doesn’t mean your plan is flawless.
 And even a fraction of external funding tends to give projects a momentum that is impossible to stop.

 “IF I COULD REDUCE MY EXPERIENCE with projects to a one-liner, a successful project is about identifying risks and managing those risks,” Huggett told councillors in his “lessons learned” report.
 The City’s engineers had produced extensive “risk registries” listing potential problems with the bridge, but key risks had been missed—in particular, that the “innovative and largely untested” open-wheel mechanism required extensive redesign, and that fabricating the lift span in China involved translators, negotiations across distant time zones, and confusion about welding standards.